Kempsey, New South Wales: Economy

 A Coles supermarket development (known as the "Kempsey Central Shopping Centre") has been built and is situated where the Tattersalls Hotel and various small businesses were in Little Belgrave Street.
 This shopping centre opened on 6 December 2008.
-Target Country closed their department store on 9 June 2018 - this ends a 33-year connection to the Macleay Valley (Fosseys was formerly in town before being rebranded as Target Country).
+Target Country closed their department store on 9 June 2018 – this ends a 33-year connection to the Macleay Valley (Fosseys was formerly in town before being rebranded as Target Country).

-Growing industries include wineries and nut production.
-Kempsey is a service center for the nearby coastal resorts of South West Rocks, Arakoon, Hat Head, and Crescent Head, which are popular places for retirees and holiday-makers alike.
+Growing industries include wineries, nut and finger lime production.
+Kempsey is a service centre for the nearby coastal resorts of South West Rocks, Arakoon, Hat Head, Crescent Head and for the heritage-listed mountain village of Bellbrook, which are popular places for retirees and holiday-makers alike.

 Demographics

-According to the 2016 Australian Census the median age in the Kempsey area is 42.
-16.7% of residents are Aboriginal or Torres Strait Islander, with the median age of that group being 23.
-84.2% of people were born in Australia. compared with the national average of 66.7%.
+According to the 2021 census, the median age in the Kempsey area is 42.
+12.9% of residents are Aboriginal or Torres Strait Islander.
+84.4% of people were born in Australia. compared with the national average of 66.9%.
 The next most common country of birth was England at 1.6%.
-72.8% reported having both parents born in Australia; this is significantly higher than the national average of 47.3%.
-84.9% of Kempsey residents spoke only English at home.
+71.9% reported having both parents born in Australia; this is significantly higher than the national average of 45.9%.
+84.4% of Kempsey residents spoke only English at home.

-The most common responses for religion were Catholic 23.5%, No Religion 23.1% and Anglican 20.8%.
+The most common responses for religion were No Religion 35.2%, Catholic 19.4%, and Anglican 15.8%.

 Sports

-The most popular sport in Kempsey is Rugby league.
+The most popular sport in Kempsey is rugby league.
 The town has produced many NRL stars including Amos Roberts, Aiden Tolman, Albert Kelly, James Roberts and former Australian centre and Indigenous All Stars captain Greg Inglis, the latter 3 of whom are cousins.
 A local team, the Macleay Valley Mustangs, play in the Group 3 Rugby League competition, with their home ground being Verge St Oval.
 Another local team, the Lower Macleay Magpies, based in nearby Smithtown, play in the Hastings League.
 Kempsey have a junior team in the Group 2 Rugby League competition, the Kempsey Dragons.